-What retail strategies should you implement to boost sales?
+The best retail strategies you should implement to boost sales

 There is a wealth of retail strategies and techniques to increase product sales to customers, so it is important to understand the different types and which ones will work best for your business.
 A few of the best, both for large businesses and small to medium enterprises (SMEs), are listed below:

 All your customers and potential customers are human — even if they are online shopping and you never see them.
 So, it stands to reason that, like any human, they appreciate being welcomed or greeted, and asked if they need any help (in a non-invasive way).
 This warmth and openness to help (according to the level of interaction they like) will help make your customers feel comfortable and encourage them to return.
 To communicate with your customers effectively, invest in:

 - Chatbots or shopping assistants.